Stoicism a Practical Philosophy

 4. “As long as you live, keep learning how to live.”

-The Stoics practiced the moderation of four key virtues in their everyday life: wisdom, courage, temperance, justice, they also lived in accordance with nature (accepting our natural limitations – inherent and circumstantial).
+Stoic thinkers emphasized the disciplined practice of four core virtues in daily life: wisdom, courage, temperance, and justice.
+They also argued for living in accordance with nature — accepting both inherent and circumstantial limitations.